 March 24, 2007

-Once again I was happily surprised to find another hidden gem not too far from my home.
-On a sunny Sunday in March, I loaded up the family and headed north about 15 minutes to something called Northwest Park in Windsor.
-I knew the museum was there, and I figured there would be a grassy knoll or two, but I was shocked at what this well-kept secret held.
+On a sunny Sunday in March, I loaded up the family and headed north about 15 minutes to Northwest Park in Windsor.
+I knew the museum was there, and I figured there would be a grassy knoll or two, but I was shocked at what this park held.
 Tucked away deep in the suburbs (which included a rotary causing Hoang to yelp, “Just like France!”
 Or New Jersey, take your pick.
 Same thing.) the park is HUGE and contains many miles of trails and a river walk and acres or forest and soccer fields and horse fields and all sorts of cool stuff.

-After the animals, the next building over was the Nature Center and gift shop – I’m telling you, this place was quite large and interesting!
-Inside the nature center were the typical New England woodland critter displays, geologic history diaramas, and child friendly playscapes.
-And oooooh, Hoang’s quest to see a live wild bear took another step closer, with a large stuffed black bear that she was so happy and proud to present:
+After the animals, the next building over was the Nature Center and gift shop.
+Inside the nature center were the typical New England woodland critter displays, geologic history dioramas, and child friendly playscapes.
+And oooooh, Hoang’s quest to see a live wild bear took another step forward, with a large stuffed black bear that she was so happy and proud to present:

 Damian, fully capable of taking down the bear by himself, was more interested in a more dangerous predator – a raptor of some sort!
 He even tempted fate and taunted the beast by sticking his hand in his mouth and laughing about it all.
 No fear in this kid, no fear.